eugenefvdm/rust/README.md

 cargo run -- process_list <host> [port] [username]
 ```

 - Show then number of processes running on a remote server.
-Store the result in the history.db file.

 #### ping